alekseyzimin/EviAnn_release/README.md

 # Example use:

 ## Case 1.
-Annotation with RNA-seq data and proteins form related species
+Annotation with RNA-seq data and proteins from related species

 Suppose that you are annotating genome sequence in genome.fasta.
 You have two pairs of RNA-seq files rna1_R1.fastq, rna1_R2.fastq, rna2_R1.fastq, rna2_R2.fastq, and protein sequences from several related species that you would like to use for annotation.
 The proteins from all related species must be in fasta format.
 The individual files containing protein sequences must be concatenated into a single fasta file:
 ```